 Name of the lot: CANTA RANAS CANTA RANAS

 Title number: 210492

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 98.5468 Has.

 Municipality: Guanajuato, Guanajuato

-Life of the concession: From October 8, 1999 through C october 7, 2049
+Life of the concession: From October 8, 1999 through C October 7, 2049

-s Registration data of
+Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 310

 Page: 156

 Number: 312

-taxes): the payment of the correspondin Regarding the information provid led by CMDC, DGM has not issued any g the payment of any outstanding mining
+taxes): the payment of the correspondin Regarding the information provid ded by CMDC, DGM has not issued any g the payment of any outstanding mining

-Proof of Assessment Works: ed by CMDC, we are of the opinion that, concession is in good standing regarding ks Reports.
+Proof of Assessment Works: ed by CMDC, we are of the opinion that, concession is in good standing regarding rks Reports.
 See Note 3.

-Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbrances, burdens or contracts registered or in process to be registered at RPM.
+Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbra registered or in process to be reg nces, burdens or contracts in effect, gistered at RPM.

 5. Name of the lot: DALIA

 Title number: 210951

 Titleholder CMDC

-Type of concession: Mining Concession See note 1 129.0207 Has.
-Guanajuato, Guanajuato
+Type of concession: Mining Concession See note 1

-Surface (hectares):
+Surface (hectares): 129.0207 Has.

-Municipality:
+Municipality: Guanajuato, Guanajuato

-Life of the concession: From February 29, 2000 through February 28, 2050
+Life of the concession: From February 29, 2000 through n February 28, 2050

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 312

 Page: 26

 Number: 51

-taxes): the payment of the correspondin Regarding the information provid led by CMDC, DGM has not issued any g the payment of any outstanding mining
+taxes): the payment of the correspondin Regarding the information provid ded by CMDC, DGM has not issued any gthe payment of any outstanding mining

 Proof of Assessment Works: ed by CMDC, we are of the opinion that, concession is in good standing regarding ks Reports.
 See Note 3.

-Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbra registered or in process to be reg nces, burdens or contracts in effect, gistered at RPM.
+Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbra registered or in process to be req nces, burdens or contracts in effect, gistered at RPM.

 6. Name of the lot: EL CABRESTANTE

 Title number: 165792

 Titleholder CMDC

-Type of concession: Mining Concession See note 1 9.0000 Has.
+Type of concession: Mining Concession See note 1

-Surface (hectares):
+Surface (hectares): 9.0000 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From December 11, 1979 throug h December 10, 2029

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 218

 Page: 174

 Number: 692

 taxes): the payment of the correspondin Regarding the information provid led by CMDC, DGM has not issued any g the payment of any outstanding mining

-Proof of Assessment Works: ed by CMDC, we are of the opinion that, concession is in good standing regarding ks Reports.
+Proof of Assessment Works: Based on the information provide as of the date of this report, this of the filing of the Assessment Wor ed by CMDC, we are of the opinion that, concession is in good standing regarding ks Reports.
 See Note 3.

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbra registered or in process to be reg nces, burdens or contracts in effect, gistered at RPM.